 What does having two copies of the A1298C mutation mean for treatment and further testing recommendations?

-Two copies of A1298C are not typically associated with increased homocysteine levels.
-A mutation in the A1298C gene usually only causes health problems if a person's other gene copy has a mutation in the C677T gene.
+Having two copies of A1298C is not associated with significant health risks.
 We recommend that you discuss this with your doctor to determine if further testing is recommended.

 How might a MTHFR gene mutation be treated?

 High homocysteine levels in the body may occur if the MTHFR enzyme is not functioning normally due to MTHFR mutations such as C677T and A1298C.
-Currently, there are no treatments to remove adverse risks associated with MTHFR gene mutations.
-However, elevated levels of homocysteine can also occur if there is a lack of folate or B vitamins.
+Elevated levels of homocysteine can also occur if there is a lack of folate or B vitamins.
 Homocysteine levels also tend to rise with age, smoking, and use of certain drugs (such as carbamazepine, methotrexate, and phenytoin).

-It is important to ensure that people with and without MTHFR gene mutations receive adequate amounts of naturally occurring folate, choline, and B vitamins (B12, B6, and riboflavin) to mitigate nutritional risks.
+It is important to ensure that people with and without MTHFR gene mutations receive adequate amounts of folate, choline, and B vitamins (B12, B6, and riboflavin) to mitigate health risks.
 If adequate nutrition cannot be attained through diet alone, supplementation with folate (e.g., levomefolate (5-methyl THF) or folinic acid) and B vitamins is considered.
+Speak to a healthcare professional if you have questions about your nutrition or need for vitamin supplementation.

 Smoking cessation and, when possible, avoidance of medications that adversely affect homocystiene level are additional management strategies.